JollyShmo/CSV_Import_Blender/README.md

 |`Export` the VS Input csv file | `Import` the csv file into Blender |

 ## Features
-- Import vertex plot points from a CSV file as a mesh.
+🗃 Import vertex plot points from a CSV file as a mesh.
-- Creates a mesh with connected edges or faces based on the imported points.
+📐 Creates a mesh with connected edges or faces based on the imported points.
-- Automatically remove duplicate vertices and edges.
+⛏ Automatically remove duplicate vertices and edges.
-- Corrects the normals to face outside.
+😇 Corrects the normals to face outside.
-- Ability to select what column from the csv files for the verts for `POSITION.x, POSITION.y, POSITION.z` plus an option for 2 additional verts `TEXTURE.x, TEXTURE.y`.
-(This can be found in `Other`)
+🖇 Using `Other` to select what column from the csv files for the verts for `POSITION.x, POSITION.y, POSITION.z` plus an option for 2 additional verts `TEXTURE.x, TEXTURE.y`.

 ## Programs Used
 | Blender 3.6 |